How to Share the Gospel With a Jehovah’s Witness

-- Jordan’s belief that there is one true God.
+- Their belief that there is one true God.

-- Jordan’s dedication to knowing what she believes and sharing those beliefs with others.
+- Their dedication to knowing what they believe and sharing those beliefs with others.

 About the Jehovah’s Witnesses:

-Like Marty the Mormon, Jordan believes her religion (Jehovah’s Witnesses) is the only true religion, and all other religions and Protestant denominations (Baptist, Lutheran, etc.) are false.
-This is why they are so aggressive and go door-to-door trying to convert others to their view of God.
+Like Mormons, Jehovah’s Witnesses believe their religion is the only true religion, and all other religions and Protestant denominations (Baptist, Lutheran, etc.) are false.
+This is why they are so passionate and go door-to-door trying to convert others to their view of God.

 About the Trinity:

-Jordan believes there is no Trinity, because she believes that Jesus Christ is a god, but not the God of the Bible, and that the Holy Spirit is an active force (rather than a real Person).
+They believe there is no Trinity, because they believe that Jesus Christ is a god, but not the God of the Bible, and that the Holy Spirit is an active force (rather than a real Person).

 About the Bible:

-Jordan generally prefers to use the Jehovah’s Witnesses’ version of the Bible, New World Translation, because it more consistently incorporates the Hebrew translation of God’s divine name, “Jehovah” (in English).
+A Jehovah’s Witness generally prefers to use their own version of the Bible, the New World Translation, because it more consistently incorporates the Hebrew translation of God’s divine name, “Jehovah” (in English).